capy-language/capy/README.md

 the_numbers[2] = 10;
 ```

-As you can see above, arrays just automatically cast themselves into slices.
+Arrays can automatically cast themselves to slices, which is what's happening above.
-But if we want to convert a slice back into a fixed array, we have to do cast it explicitly,
+If we want to convert a slice back into a fixed array we have to do the cast explicitly,

 ```cpp
 // start with a fixed array